polytypic/fastener/README.md

 #### Parent-Child movement

-Parent-Child movement is moving the focus between that parent object or array and a child element of said parent.
+Parent-Child movement is moving the focus between a parent object or array and a child element of said parent.

 ##### <a name="downHead"></a>[`F.downHead(zipper)`](#downHead "downHead :: Zipper -> Maybe Zipper")